 Below are the components that will be used to assess the project.

-Task Components & Value Address Academic Objectives Ensure you meet the academic objectives, as discussed and approved by your academic supervisor.
+Task Components & Value Address Academic Outcomes Ensure you meet the academic outcomes, as discussed and approved by your academic supervisor.
 Relevance to your Studies Apply relevant academic theory to your internship project / organisation.
 Identify and critique the organisation’s activities in terms of the academic theory and make recommendations where relevant.
 Closing the Loop on Proposal, or Alternative Deliverables Given the objectives you set in the proposal, how well did you achieve what you set out to do?
 If you had to take a different direction, how well did you still manage to deliver value?
 Academic Research and Referencing Undertake appropriate research, and develop a Literature Review on your topic of interest.
 Use this ‘new’ knowledge you have gained to show how the organisation could improve its operations.
 Make reference to relevant theory in the report.
 Management Recommendations Given your understanding of the industry in which your organisation operates, think strategically to make recommendations on how the organisation can improve, using the knowledge you have gained in both your time there AND from your Literature Review.
 Professional Report Writing Write the report in an appropriate business style.
 Personal Presentation of the Content Whether in a sit down chat or a stand up presentation, how well did you get the content presented?

 Submission of Assignments